joekst/nvim_config/README.md

 # nvim_config
 My take on configuring neovim using lua.
-Requires version 0.5.0
+Requires version 0.5.0+ Mostly check version of telescope, newer versions need 0.6.0 to work.

 ## Currently used plugins